ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.14 How to Modify cmdline Settings

-In Amlogic devices, you can add/modify/delete settings in the `/boot/uEnv.txt` file.
-In Rockchip and Allwinner devices, you can set in the `/boot/armbianEnv.txt` file (add to `extraargs` or `extraboardargs` parameters).
-Devices using `/boot/extlinux/extlinux.conf` configure in this file.
-You need to restart after each change for it to take effect.
+In Amlogic devices, add/modify/delete settings in `/boot/uEnv.txt`.
+In Rockchip and Allwinner devices, configure in `/boot/armbianEnv.txt` (via the `extraargs` or `extraboardargs` parameters).
+Devices using `/boot/extlinux/extlinux.conf` configure in that file.
+A reboot is required after each change.

-- For instance, the `Home Assistant Supervisor` application only supports the `docker cgroup v1` version, while the currently default installed version for Docker is the latest v2.
-If you need to switch to the v1 version, you can add the `systemd.unified_cgroup_hierarchy=0` parameter setting in cmdline.
-After restarting, you can switch to the `docker cgroup v1` version.
+- For instance, `Home Assistant Supervisor` only supports `docker cgroup v1`, while the default Docker installation uses v2.
+To switch to v1, add `systemd.unified_cgroup_hierarchy=0` to cmdline and reboot.

-- By adding `max_loop=128` in cmdline, you can adjust the allowable amount of loop mounts.
+- Adding `max_loop=128` to cmdline adjusts the maximum number of loop mounts.

-- By adding `usbcore.usbfs_memory_mb=1024` in cmdline, you can permanently change the USBFS memory buffer from the default `16 mb` to larger (`cat /sys/module/usbcore/parameters/usbfs_memory_mb`), improving the ability to transfer large files over USB.
+- Adding `usbcore.usbfs_memory_mb=1024` to cmdline increases the USBFS memory buffer from the default `16 mb` (`cat /sys/module/usbcore/parameters/usbfs_memory_mb`), improving large USB file transfers.

-- By adding `usbcore.usb3_disable=1` in cmdline, you can disable all USB 3.0 devices.
+- Adding `usbcore.usb3_disable=1` to cmdline disables all USB 3.0 devices.

-- By adding `extraargs=video=HDMI-A-1:1920x1080@60` in cmdline, you can force the video display mode to 1080p.
+- Adding `extraargs=video=HDMI-A-1:1920x1080@60` to cmdline forces the display to 1080p.

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/68696949/216220941-47db0183-7b26-4768-81cf-2ee73d59d23e.png">